NeoMahobe/Git_Lesson/README.md

-# Project Name: GIT practice projectsssssssssss
+# Project Name: GIT practice project
-sdfdsfdsf
-dfsdfdsf
-dsfsdfdsf
+We are just making changes to test a 3 way merge
 # Description
+Cant complain about the mix